mdn/translated-content/files/pt-br/web/javascript/reference/global_objects/intl/index.md

 The `locales` argument, after stripping off all Unicode extensions, is interpreted as a prioritized request from the application.
 The runtime compares it against the locales it has available and picks the best one available.
 Two matching algorithms exist: the `"lookup"` matcher follows the Lookup algorithm specified in [BCP 47](https://tools.ietf.org/html/rfc4647#section-3.4); the `"best fit"` matcher lets the runtime provide a locale that's at least, but possibly more, suited for the request than the result of the Lookup algorithm.
 If the application doesn't provide a `locales` argument, or the runtime doesn't have a locale that matches the request, then the runtime's default locale is used.
 The matcher can be selected using a property of the `options` argument (see below).

 If the selected language tag had a Unicode extension substring, that extension is now used to customize the constructed object or the behavior of the function.
 Each constructor or function supports only a subset of the keys defined for the Unicode extension, and the supported values often depend on the language tag.
-For example, the `"co"` key (collation) is only supported by {{jsxref("Collator")}}, and its `"phonebk"` value is only supported for German.
+For example, the `"co"` key (collation) is only supported by {{jsxref("Intl/Collator", "Collator")}}, and its `"phonebk"` value is only supported for German.

 ### `options` argument